skrattaren/apf.rst/apf.rst

   up against another, slightly larger bone."

-  In light of the earlier Terminator references, most of my correspondents think this scene replays the one in "`Terminator II`_" where the T-1000 model Terminator, after having been frozen by liquid nitrogen and then shattered, slowly starts to reassemble itself.
+  In light of the earlier Terminator references, most of my correspondents think this scene replays the one in **Terminator II** where the T-1000 model Terminator, after having been frozen by liquid nitrogen and then shattered, slowly starts to reassemble itself.